Lose a limb or die? Thousands of wounded in Gaza face difficult decisions

 Jourdel Francois, an orthopedic surgeon with Doctors Without Borders, says the risk of post-operative infections now in Gaza is high.
 Francois, who worked at Nasser Hospital in Khan Yunis in November, said hygiene was poor, mainly due to water shortages and general chaos in a hospital that is overwhelmed with patients and housing thousands of displaced civilians.

-He recalled a young woman with crushed legs who urgently needed a double amputation, but they couldn’t schedule her for surgery that day due to the large number of other critical injuries.
+He recalled a young woman with crushed legs who urgently needed a double amputation, but they mightn’t schedule her for surgery that day due to the large number of other critical injuries.
 She died that same night, Francois said, probably from sepsis or blood poisoning from bacteria.

 At Al-Aqsa Martyrs Hospital, many of the new amputees struggle to understand how losing a limb has changed their lives.
-Nawal Jaber, 54, had both legs amputated after she was injured on November 22, when Israeli bombing hit her neighbor’s empty house and damaged her home in Bureij.
+Nawal Jaber, 54, had both legs amputated following she was injured on November 22, when Israeli bombing hit her neighbor’s empty house and damaged her home in Bureij.
 Her grandson was killed and her husband and her son were injured, she said.

 Before the conflict, Nabahin had begun his studies in international relations in Gaza and planned to travel to Germany to continue his studies.